 - Store an apple with potatoes to prevent sprouting

 Storing fruits and vegetables properly and in the correct locations will help keep fresh produce from going rotten and being wasted, but sometimes you just have too much and it is impossible to use it all before it will go bad.
-For those of you with a garden, you will recognize this problem all to well.
+For those of you with a garden, you will recognize this problem all too well.
 It is impossible to eat all the produce a garden gives while it is still fresh.
-The best way to not waste produce that is endanger of going to waste is to use a home freeze dryer.
+The best way to not waste produce that is in danger of going to waste is to use a home freeze dryer.